samuelabhishek/Form10kAnalyzer/README.md

 ## Steps to view streamlit dashboard

-* Clone the repository
+* Clone/Download the repository

+On your command prompt:

-* On your command prompt change directory to the folder where the repository is downloaded
+* Change directory to the folder where the repository is cloned/downloaded `cd <path to repository>`

+* Create a virtual environment `conda create -n <environment name> python=3.9 jupyter`

+* Activate the virtual environment `conda activate <environment name>`

+* Install the dependancies `pip install -r requirements.txt`

-* On your command promt type `streamlit run src/app.py`
+* Type `streamlit run src/app.py`

 * You should be able to view the interactive streamlit dashboard